UniMath/agda-unimath/src/foundation/continuations.lagda.md

 continuation R A = (A → R) → R
 ```

-### The functorial action on maps of continuations
+### The functorial action of the continuation monad on maps

 ```agda
 map-continuation :